AkselA/sh-array2csv/README.md

       "02 New Feelings.m4a" "aac" "fltp" "44100"
       "01 Runny Mascara.m4a" "aac" "fltp" "44100")

-# Notice that the script needs to be sourced
+# Notice that the script needs to be sourced, like this
 . array2csv -a arr1[@] -n 4 -q -p -o "a.txt" -s "; "

+# or this
+source array2csv -a arr1[@] -n 4 -q -p -o "a.txt" -s "; "

-# For information on usage
+# For further information on usage
 . array2csv -h

 ```